16. EU-UK agreement (TCA)

 Understandably, a UK importer cannot simply import products from a non-EU country and ship them on to the EU tariff free.
 It can, in general, process and combine them with other UK and EU goods and ship the final product tariff-free, provided only a small proportion is non-local.

-However, there is an important wrinkle in RoO that is causing serious problems in food supply chains.
+There is an important wrinkle in RoO that is causing serious problems in food supply chains.
 Goods that arrive in the UK zero tariff from the EU but are not altered in any way and re-exported to the EU do not count as UK-origin.
 As a result, they face the full EU Common External Tariff on returning to the EU.
 Food and agricultural products attract some of the highest tariffs.
 This is emerging as a major issue for goods shipped to GB distribution hubs.
 They attract full EU import tariffs when they return to the EU and, as a result, suppliers are being forced to cancel the delivery of products to EU customers.

-Automotive sector
+Automotive sector – example

-Car exports to the EU will avoid tariffs if they have at least 55% local content – materials coming from the UK and the EU.
+Car exports to the EU avoid tariffs if they have at least 55% local content – materials coming from the UK and the EU.
 There is full bilateral cumulation – UK and EU components count equally as local content.
 However, the TCA does not allow ‘diagonal cumulation’ with third countries like Japan, China and Turkey.
 Industry experts say this should allow most UK car makers to avoid tariffs on exports to the EU, unless they import high value components from outside the EU (and reduce the local content %).
-For electric cars, the 55% will be phased in over six years from 40% in 2021.
+For electric cars, the 55% is being phased in over six years from 40% in 2021.
 This may be challenging if high-value parts, such as batteries, are imported from outside the EU.

 Trade in services